Breakthrough-Energy/PreREISE/README.md

 ### B. Power output calculation

-####  &alpha;.
-Wind power output
+#### Wind power output
-&bull; <u>Naïve method</u>:
+* <u>Naïve method</u>:
 The *IEC class 2* power curve provided by NREL in the [WIND Toolkit documentation](https://www.nrel.gov/docs/fy14osti/61714.pdf) is used to convert wind speed to power for all the wind farms in the network.
 This is the method currently implemented.

-####  &beta;.
-Solar power output
+#### Solar power output
-&bull; <u>Naïve method</u>:
+* <u>Naïve method</u>:
 This estimation method uses a simple normalization procedure to convert the Global Horizontal Irradiance (GHI) to power output.
 For each plant location the hourly GHI is divided by the maximum GHI over the period considered and multiplied by the capacity of the plant.
 In other words, each plant reaches its maximal capacity only once over the period considered.
 This procedure is referred to as naïve since it only accounts for the plant capacity.
 Note that other factors can possibly affect the conversion from solar radiation at ground to power such as the temperature at the site as well as many system configuration including tilt system.

-&bull; <u>System Advisor Model (SAM)</u>: [SAM](https://sam.nrel.gov/) developed by NREL can be used to estimate the solar power output.
+* <u>System Advisor Model (SAM)</u>: [SAM](https://sam.nrel.gov/) developed by NREL can be used to estimate the solar power output.
 A collection of developer tools for creating renewable energy system models can be downloaded [here](https://sam.nrel.gov/sdk).
 Irradiance data along with other meteorological parameters need first to be retrieved from NSRDB for a given site.
 This information are then fed to the SAM Simulation Core (SCC) and the power output is retrieved.
 The SSC can reflect the technology used: photovoltaic (PV), solar water heating and concentrating solar power (CSP).
 The [PVWatts v5](https://www.nrel.gov/docs/fy14osti/62641.pdf) model is used for all the solar plants in the grid.
 The default values of the parameters of the PVWatts model have been used.
 Only the system size (capacity in kW) and the array type (Fixed open rack, Fixed roof mount, 1-Axis, Fixed open rack Backtracked 1-Axis and 2-Axis) is set for each solar plant.